 Designed for complex relationships, multistep filtering, and non-trivial queries

-Adopt gradually alongside existing database code - no big-bang rewrite required.
+Works alongside existing database code.
+Introduce ObjectQuel queries one at a time — no big-bang rewrite required.

 After 25 years writing database queries, I got tired of fighting ORMs that force you to think in SQL joins or drown in method chaining.
 ObjectQuel brings QUEL’s declarative approach to PHP — declare data ranges and constraints, and let the engine determine execution.